defold/defold.github.io/manuals/physics-groups.md

 ---
+brief: The physics engine allows you to group your physics objects and filter how they should collide.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Group and mask","Detecting collisions"]
 title: Collision groups in Defold
-brief: The physics engine allows you to group your physics objects and filter how they should collide.
+toc: '["Group and mask","Detecting collisions"]'
 ---

 # Group and mask